SUPER QUICK ANSWERS TO YOUR FAQ'S:

 - “Personería” of the signer (for corporations.)

-Once a client has complied by filling out the “Información del Cliente” form and providing the additional info, there will be no more disclosure requirements from that client for two years – after which the information in the BUC is considered obsolete, and the form, etc. has to be done again.
-Otherwise, it is said, INS will not renew that client’s insurance policies.
+Once a client has complied by filling out the “Información del Cliente” the Know Your Client form and providing the additional info, hopefully there will be no more disclosure requirements from that client for a while.